turingschool/curriculum-site/module2/lessons/how_the_web_works_api.md

 ### Key Concepts of Web APIs

-1. Endpoints: Specific URLs that represent different resources or actions, typically used to retrieve data
+1. **Endpoints**: Specific URLs that represent different resources or actions, typically used to retrieve data
-2. Request Methods: HTTP verbs that indicate the desired action
+2. **Request Methods**: HTTP verbs that indicate the desired action
-3. Request/Response Format: Often JSON for modern web APIs
+3. **Request/Response Format**: Often JSON for modern web APIs

 ## Introduction to JSON